Randsw/validation-webhook/README.md

 - Deploy webhook server to kind cluster
   Open `manifests/webhook-deployment-service.yaml` and change namespace field in `deployment`, `serviceAccount`, `service` resources and name of `service` resource to the one you specified when generating certificates.
-  Also change `service` namespace and name fields in `ValidatingWebhookConfiguration` in `manifests/webhook.yaml` Deploy manifests:
+  Change `service` namespace and name fields in `ValidatingWebhookConfiguration` in `manifests/webhook.yaml` Change `service` namespace and name fields in `MutatingWebhookConfiguration` in `manifests/mutate-webhook.yaml` Deploy manifests:
   `kubectl apply -f manifests/`
   Verify that webhook server pod is healthy and running